-At December 31, 2020, the Company had \$3.1 million in restricted cash, which was classified as long-term on the Company's consolidated balance sheets.
+As of December 31, 2021, the Company had \$3.1 million in restricted cash, which was classified as long-term on the Company's consolidated balance sheets.
 The restricted cash pertained to the \$3.1 million letter of credit issued by the Company in connection with the 2019 Lease (See Note 10).
 The letter of credit will expire95 days after expiration or early termination of the 2019 Lease.
 The Company will have the right, under certain conditions, to reduce the amount of the letter of credit to \$2.1 million in October 2023.